 OCTOPUS female participants who are WOCBP must agree to use an acceptable method of contraception while taking trial treatment and for 12 weeks after the last dose of trial treatment.
-For WOCBP participants, pregnancy checks prior to MRI will be performed, in line with local MRI practices and this may include a urine HCG pregnancy test.
-This wiill be documented in the MRI checklist or notes following local MRI practices.
+For WOCBP participants who were screened and/or randomised in Analysis Stage 1, pregnancy checks prior to MRI must be performed, in line with local MRI practices and this may include a urine HCG pregnancy test.
+This must be documented in the MRI checklist or notes following local MRI practices.
 Clinical discretion should be exercised if a pregnancy test is required for WOCBP participants at follow up visits with when no MRI is performed, prior to any dispensing.